 What evidence will I need?

-If you are physically disabled, or have a sensory impairment, a long-term medical condition or a mental health difficulty, you will need to provide medical evidence of your condition, such as a letter from your doctor or an appropriate specialist.
+You will need to provide medical evidence of your condition, such as a letter from your doctor or an appropriate specialist.
 The medical evidence should state the nature of your disability and should explain how the condition affects you on a daily basis.
-To try to make the process easier for students, Student Finance England (SfE) have developed a form to take to your GP or other medical professional.
+To try to make the process easier for students, Student Finance England (SFE) has developed a form to take to your GP or other medical professional.
 The form asks all the relevant questions.

-Students with a specific learning difficulty such as dyslexia will need to provide evidence of the condition in the form of a diagnostic assessment from a psychologist or suitably qualified specialist teacher.
+Students with a specific learning difficulty such as dyslexia will need to provide evidence of the condition in the form of a post 16 diagnostic assessment from a psychologist or suitably qualified specialist teacher.
 Additional guidance on the assessment required for a DSA application is available from the SpLD Assessment Standards Committee (SASC).